-When you install Cloudera Navigator you choose a database to store audit events and policy, role, and audit report metadata.
+When you install the Cloudera Navigator data management component you choose a database to store audit events and policy, role, and audit report metadata.
 You can choose either an embedded PostgreSQL database or an external database.
-For information on supported databases, see Supported Databases on page 12.
-For information on setting up an external database, see Cloudera Manager and Managed Service Data Stores on page 29.
+For information on supported databases, see Supported Databases on page 19.
+For information on setting up an external database, see Cloudera Manager and Managed Service Data Stores on page 49.